aretext/aretext/client-server-design.md

 	-	sent from either client or server to gracefully terminate
 	-	fields:
 		-	code: used to differentiate user-initiated quit from an error.
+-	`WindowResizeMsg`
+	-	sent from client to server on receipt of SIGWINCH signal.
+	-	fields:
+		-	width
+		-	height

 The server will close the connection if it receives a message larger than some limit.